Exploring and visiting Burwick

 The sheepfold, Burwick

 Sheepfolds often had several pens within them.
-They were used where sheep from different farms have been on common grazing grounds.
+They were frequently used where sheep from different farms were on common grazing grounds.
 Within the sheepfold, animals could be separated into their farm flocks.

 This concludes the Burwick listening walk.
-If you enjoyed the walk, you might want to try the sister walk in St Margaret’s Hope.
+If you enjoyed the walk, you might want to try the sister walks in St Margaret’s Hope and St Peter’s Kirk.

 Castle of Burwick